 Charlotte Community Counseling Programs

 Students who are interested in studying community counseling could find relevant coursework in several social work or psychology programs around the Charlotte area.
-All within a 20-minute drive from downtown, the three colleges featured here offer undergraduate and/or graduate programs in this area of study.
+Both within a 20-minute drive from downtown, the two colleges featured here offer undergraduate and/or graduate programs in this area of study.
 Read to explore their offerings and get coursework details, and check out the table to get some stats on the schools like costs and graduation rates.

 - Students can also attend the University of North Carolina at Charlotte for bachelor's and master's degrees.
 The school is around nine miles from central Charlotte.

 - Clinical Pastoral Counseling

 - Genetic Counseling

 - Mental Health Services Technician

 Along with finding the right program, a school's tuition costs, campus environment and acceptance rate could likely play a role in finding the ideal college to attend.
 This table displays these and other figures about the two profiled institutions.

 |Johnson C. Smith University||University of North Carolina at Charlotte|

 |School Type||4-year; private not-for-profit||4-year; public|